What’s the deal with witches and cats?

 They have no fear of darkness or mystery.
 They have the option of living the night life or the nine to five.
 It’s pretty much up to the individual cat and his or her lifestyle.

 And perhaps most enchanting of all, cats do not give a crap about what we expect of them or want them to do.

 They dance to the rhythm of their own drum.
 These are all the same characteristics that many “witchy” types would attribute to themselves, so it makes sense that cats are such a popular pagan pet.

 The indoor vs. outdoor life for cats is kind of a controversial subject among cat people.

-While some feel that it is safest for cats as well as for the ecosystem to keep kitties exclusively indoors, others (such as myself) could not bear to lock our animals up, feeling that it would deprive them of their birth right to freedom.
+While some feel that it is safest for cats as well as for the ecosystem to keep kitties exclusively indoors, others (such as myself) may be reluctant to lock their cats up, feeling that it would deprive them of their birth right to freedom.